Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Methodology

 We used a transparent Hele\hyp{}Shaw cell (Polymethyl Methacrylate - PMMA - thickness~8~mm).
 The wall-normal depth of the fluid layer is constant for all the experiments performed and corresponds to the value $b=300~\mu$m.
 An impermeable rubber (Klinger-sil C-4400, thickness $300$~$\mu$m), is placed between the two acrylic plates, and is used to seal the region containing the fluid but also as a spacer between the cells surfaces.
 The sealing is laser-cut so that the domain investigated is a square of side $H=87$~mm.
 On each side, the midpoints are connected to pipes that allow the cell filling/emptying process.
 The transparent sheets and the gasket are held in place by an outer metal frame and a set of 10 bolts, which are tightened with the same torque, to prevent the formation of a non-uniform film thickness.
 The experimental apparatus is represented in Fig.~\ref{fig:sk}(a).
 Backlighting is provided to the cell by a tunable LED system (150 lamps covered by a diffusing glass).
 Finally, the evolution of the flow is recorded by a digital sCMOS camera (FlowSense USB 2M-165, Dantec Dynamics).
 The imaging system and settings will be described in detail in Sec.~\ref{sec:calib}.
 Next, we describe the fluids adopted and the processes of concentration reconstruction.

 The initial condition of the experiments is an unstable configuration in which a layer of heavy fluid sits on top of a layer of lighter fluid, these layers being initially unmixed.
 To realize this challenging configuration, we employ a circuit made of a pump, valves and pipes, represented in Fig.~\ref{fig:circ}.
 This approach has already been used in previous studies \citep[see ][]{shi2006acceleration,shi2008novel,gopalakrishnan2017relative}.
 The entire system is initially filled with degassed water, to minimize the formation of bubbles.
 Then the cell is filled with the working fluids, which are driven by a peristaltic pump (Watson-Marlow 502 S) with the valves in ``loading mode''.
 In this configuration, the pump is able to inject degassed water and a homogeneous solution of KMnO$_4$ (concentration $C_M$) from two separated containers into the cell.
 Specifically, the solution and the water are injected from the top and bottom gates of the cell, indicated with (T) and (B) in Fig.~\ref{fig:circ}.
 In this configuration, the valves connected to the left and right gates of the cell (L and R, in Fig.~\ref{fig:circ}) are both open and allow the mixture of water and solution to leave the cell and be disposed in a residue container.
 Therefore, a flow from the top/bottom walls towards the left/right wall takes place, as indicated by the red and black arrows in Fig.~\ref{fig:circ}.
 As a result, a sharp interface forms between the two liquid layers, while the vertical concentration gradient makes the fluid-fluid diffusive interface smoother.
-The competition between horizontal advection and vertical diffusion determines the interface thickness, which can be controlled by the flow rate through the gates with the aid of a regulation valve.
+The competition between horizontal advection and vertical diffusion determines the interface thickness, which can be controlled by the flow rate (see Appendix~\ref{sec:appincond} for further details on the interface thickness).
+A regulation valve is employed to balance the flow rate between the top (T) and bottom (B) gates to achieve a straight interface.
 When the initial condition is set, the valves are placed in ``experiment mode'', and the cell is by-passed by the inflow.
 The buoyancy-driven flow takes place and image acquisition starts.